 The Manor staff should understand when it is appropriate to make a referral to the Channel programme.
-Channel is a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
-It provides a mechanism for schools to make referrals if they are concerned that an individual might be vulnerable to radicalisation.
+Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
+A representative from The Manor may be asked to attend the Channel panel to help with this assessment.
 An individual's engagement with the programme is entirely voluntary at all stages.